yasmineholb/IRS-Delta-Hedging/README.md

 -	Transaction costs due to delta adjustments at the beginning of that day, as induced by our Reinforcement Learning model.

+To build this model, I will work with these Libraries:
+    OpenAi Gym, Numpy, Pandas and Stable Baselines.